anselmlau/machine-learners/README.md

 # machine-learners

-Directory holds the IPython notebooks submitted in Kaggle competitions.
+Directory holds the IPython notebooks submitted to Kaggle competitions.